aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/marker/_index.md

 ### getMarkerStyle() {#getMarkerStyle--}

 <b>@deprecated.</b> Please use the 'markerStyle' property instead.
 Represents the marker style.
-Applies to line chart, scatter chart, or radar chart.
+Applies to a line chart, a scatter chart, or a radar chart.

 ```javascript
 getMarkerStyle() : ChartMarkerType;